Frequently Asked Questions

 The grantor and grantee (seller and buyer) must be identified on the first page of the deed.
 The signature must be acknowledged and the proper legal description for the property must be contained in the deed.
 Only the original deed with original signatures may be recorded with the Recorder of Deeds Department.
 No photocopies are allowed.

 The moment that a correctly prepared deed is handed from one owner to another is the moment of actual conveyance.
-It is wise, however, to protect your interest by recording the deed with the Recorder of Deeds Department, often referred to as the Recorder of Deeds.
+It is wise, however, to protect your interest by recording the deed with the Recorder of Deeds Department.
 The recording fee is $21.00 for the first page and $3.00 for each additional page.

 If you have any questions regarding filling out the deed form, it is always best to check with an attorney.
 The Recorder of Deeds is unable to provide you with legal advice, we may only check your document for the minimum statutory requirements for recording.
 We cannot verify the accuracy of the information or the preparation of the document.